Staff

 A few weeks ago, I was sitting in a virtual seminar mostly comprised of other BIPOC attendees when a young woman shyly said, “Some of…

-The Climate Action Atlas has been developed by the Clean Air Council to showcase municipal climate mitigation actions undertaken in Ontario and inspire municipalities and communities to take up new and creative approaches to reduce the severity of climate change and build a more equitable and resilient society.
+The Climate Action Atlas showcases municipal climate mitigation actions undertaken in Ontario and inspires municipalities and communities to take up new and creative approaches to reduce the severity of climate change and build a more equitable and resilient society.

-Timeline: 2021 onwards The Green Development and Environmental Design Guidelines (GDEDG) is a municipal green standard that was initiated to establish sustainability-related design guidelines and…
+Timeline: Proposed in 2021; Implemented in 2022 The Green Development and Environmental Design Guidelines (GDEDG) is a municipal green standard that was initiated to establish…

 The Canadian Centre for Climate Services (CCCS), part of Environment Climate Change Canada (ECCC), provides Canadians with information and support to consider climate change in…